jmvlangen/modular-method-package/examples/literature/Ellenberg-2002.rst

    [(256,)] if ('A', 'B') == (1, 0) mod 2
    [(32,)]  if ('A', 'B') == (0, 3), (2, 3) mod 4

-The article now proves that none of these newforms could be associated if :math:`p` is at least 211.
+The article now uses properties not available in the framework to prove that these newforms can not be associated with the Frey curve when :math:`p \ge 211`.